 This means that you’ll have a new, higher balance that includes the principal amount at the beginning of the deferment period plus the unpaid interest that accrued during deferment.

-What Is Student Loan Forbearance?
+2. Student Loan Forbearance?

 Another potential option is putting loans in forbearance .
 Like deferment, forbearance allows qualified applicants to delay payments for a set period of time.